Sylvester Joe

-Sylvester Joe (unknown - 1839), hunter and explorer, born Baie d'Espoir, Newfoundland.
+Sylvester Joe (unknown - 1839) was a Newfoundland hunter and explorer, born in Baie d'Espoir, Newfoundland.
 Joe, a native Mi'kmaq of Newfoundland, was the noted hunter from the south-west coast of the island of Newfoundland who was engaged by William Cormack to guide him on his trek across Newfoundland, the first European Canadian to do so.

 In his writings William Cormack refers to him as Joseph Sylvester, it would appear that he had reversed the name inadvertently, as Joe is a common first name in this area of Newfoundland while Sylvester is unknown as a surname among Newfoundland Mi'kmaq.

 Joe can be credited for much of the success of Cormack's venture which began at Smith Sound, Trinity Bay and ended at St. George's Bay on the west coast of the Island.
 This cross island expedition was undertaken by just Joe and Cormack in search of the declining population of the native Beothuk and to also explore the interior of the Island.

 On September 10, 1822, five days into their journey, Cormack immortalized Joe by naming Mount Sylvester in his honour.
 When Joe realized the immensity of the task at hand, he suggested to Cormack that they abandon their expedition and head south to his home town of Baie d'Espoir.
 Cormack convinced him to continue by drawing up a new contract on September 14.
 The contract reads as follows: